What is the Magento 2 Devcontainer?

 - Installing the correct PHP version with 20+ extensions

-- Setting up MySQL or MariaDB
+- MySQL or MariaDB

-- Installing and configuring OpenSearch or Elasticsearch
+- OpenSearch or Elasticsearch

-- Running Redis for caching and sessions
+- Redis or Valkey for caching and sessions

-- Optionally running RabbitMQ for message queues
+- RabbitMQ for message queues

 Every developer is different.
 Every developer has a distinct operating system, on a distinct version, with distinct tools versions and preferences.
 As a result, every developer installs Magento differently, leading to "it works on my machine" issues.
 Version mismatches between local and production environments cause bugs that only appear after deployment.